Hello Everyone, in this article, we are covering Visual Studio App Center services with complete guidelines of installation for Xamain iOS.

 Note: Visual Studio app center is compatible with iOS Deployment target 9.0 or greater.
 Please change the deployment target in info.plist.
 WIth older deployment target you may get errors.

-Users can install the app via email distribution lists for testing, much as they’d download an app from the app store.
+Install the app via email distribution lists for testing as we do from the play store or an app store.

 Facing Error: Native linking failed, duplicate symbol:*?